How to Manage Backorder on Shopify & Best Practices

 ✅ Keep Track of the Level of Stock on Popular Items

 Popular products in your store are likely to be snapped up quickly, so keep an eye on their inventory levels.
-Of course, nothing in the eCommerce world goes 100 percent according to plan, so stay on top of inventory to help with purchase order decisions.

-Backorders can be avoided by forecasting stock availability and implementing comprehensive stock planning based on that prediction.
 For example, when the inventory count for a product reaches a certain level (reorder point), more stock can be ordered ahead of time.

 Best Backorder Practices & Tips for Shopify Stores

 There is no one-size-fits-all solution for backorder issues.
-Backorders may be handled in few various ways, depending on the type and size of your firm.
+Backorders may be handled in various ways, depending on the type and size of your firm.

 An image illustrating best practices and tips for managing backorders in Shopify stores.

-The first step is to honestly inform your client that the product is not available right now and is backordered on the shopping page.
-You can add a simple buffer for back-ordered items as "back-ordered" to inform your customers.
-For informing customers and setting up automated email flows in your Shopify store, leverage Klaviyo, which seamlessly integrates with Fabrikatör.
+The first step is to honestly inform your client that the product is not available right now and is back-ordered on the shopping page.

 • Provide an ETA: Expected Time of Arrival, which is frequently shown as a date.
 The most effective Shopify stores provide estimated delivery dates in their system.
 As a result, when the customers place an order, they can see when it will be delivered.
 It allows you to interact with your consumers and inform them of what to anticipate; you may want to look at how it is here!